-• The strict interpretation and application of the mixed-use overlay district's development standards would result in practical difficulty inconsistent with the purpose and intent of the general plan and urban plan, while the deviation to the regulation allows for a development that better achieves the purposes and intent of the general plan and urban plan.
+The strict interpretation and application of the mixed-use overlay district's development standards would result in practical difficulty inconsistent with the purpose and intent of the general plan and urban plan, while the deviation to the regulation allows for a development that better achieves the purposes and intent of the general plan and urban plan.

-The Mesa West Bluffs Urban Plan allows for the project to deviate from the required lot size if all other standards are met.
-The minimum lot size is one-acre while the proposed lot size is 0.46 acres.
+The 19 West Urban Plan allows for the project to seek a deviation from the required lot size if all other standards are met.
+The minimum lot size is one-acre while the proposed lot size is 0.44 acres.
 As proposed, the project complies with all required standards with the exception of the minimum lot size requirement.
-The project succeeds in providing eight live/work units on a site less than one acre and meets the intent of the General Plan and Urban Plan in that quality live/work housing is provided and in exchange for the deviation, high quality on-site and off-site amenities are provided which exceed standards.
+The project succeeds in providing nine live/work units on a site less than one acre and meets the intent of the General Plan and Urban Plan in that quality live/work housing is provided and in exchange for the deviation, high quality landscaping is provided which exceeds the required number of plants, and the project focuses on pedestrian connectivity by facing nearly half of the unit's storefronts' toward Industrial Way.

-The granting of a deviation results in a mixed-use development which exhibits excellence in design, site planning, integration of uses and structures and compatibility standards for residential development.
+• The granting of a deviation results in a mixed-use development which exhibits excellence in design, site planning, integration of uses and structures and compatibility standards for residential development.

 The deviation for the development on a lot less than one-acre results in a development which exhibits excellence in design and site planning.
-The project includes well designed live/work units which compliment the neighborhood and the City as a whole.
-The provision of extra landscaping, and that fifty percent of the units face Pomona Avenue with large open storefronts contributes to the design excellence.
-The project complies with all other standards and policies within the Urban Plan and therefore is compatible.
+The project includes well-crafted live/work units which complement the neighborhood and the City as a whole.
+The provision of extra landscaping, and the units facing Industrial Way with large open storefronts contributes to the project design excellence.
+The project complies with all other applicable Urban Plan standards and policies and therefore is compatible.